ismaelpessa/PyMUSE/docs/tutorial.rst

 This will save in the hard disk the spectra of all the sources defined in the sextractor_filename which flags be lower or equal than flag_threshold using the specified mode.

-If `redmonster_format = True`, the spectra will be saved in a format redeable for redmonster software.
+If `redmonster_format = True`, the spectra will be saved in a format redeable for redmonster software (http://www.sdss.org/dr13/algorithms/redmonster-redshift-measurement-and-spectral-classification/).

 You can  acces to the data of a file writen in this format doing the next::